2D + 3D Capture Strategy

 • 2D capture with full resolution

-• 3D monochrome capture with subsampled resolution
+• 3D capture with subsampled resolution

 Note